department-of-veterans-affairs/vets-website/README.md

 So that page has three breadcrumbs: _Employment > Job Seekers > Alternative ways to start your career_.

 Adding another breadcrumb requires adding another sub-directory or segment to the URL path.

+It is possible to edit the text **only** of the first two breadcrumbs using `_config.yml`.
+To do so, update `_config.yml` with lines similar to what follows.

+    - scope:
+      type: "employment"
+    values:
+      breadcrumb_1: "Careers and Employment"
+      layout: "page-breadcrumbs"
+      body_class: "page-employment"

+In order to **update the third breadcrumb**, you _must_ update the `title` property that's part of the YAML metadata for the corresponding file.